Yesterland

-The Yacht Bar Yesterland
+The Yacht Bar

-Welcome to the Yacht Bar.
+Welcome to The Yacht Bar.

 You should plan on spending around a dollar for a meal.
 For example, a chili dog is 40 cents; french fries are 25 cents; a piece of pie is 30 cents; and a cup of hot coffee is 10 cents.
 That adds up to $1.05.